Skip to content

 All well-designed PR campaigns and strategies include metrics.
 After all your hard work, you, your team, and your leadership need to see how your efforts paid off.

-The metrics you track should tie back to your tactics, objectives, and goals.
-For example, if your PR campaigns go all-in on social media, you should track mentions, new follower count, comments, shares, and post reach.
+The metrics you track for a PR campaign should tie back to your tactics, objectives, and goals.
+For example, if your PR campaigns go all-in on social media, you should track new follower count, comments, shares, and post reach.

 Other useful PR KPIs to include: